-UC Press E-Books Collection, 1982-2004, includes almost 2,000 books from academic presses on a range of topics, including art, science, history, music, religion, and fiction.
+Titles from 1982-2004 and includes almost 2,000 books from academic presses on a range of topics, including art, science, history, music, religion, and fiction.
 More than 700 of the titles are available to the public.

-The Mason OER Metafinder helps you find Open Educational Resources.
+Helps you find Open Educational Resources.
 The OER Metafinder launches a real-time, simultaneous search across 21 different sources of open educational materials as you hit the Search button.
 Sponsored by George Mason University.

-The B.C.
-Open Textbook Collection is home to a growing selection of open textbooks for a variety of subjects and specialties.
+Growing selection of open textbooks for a variety of subjects and specialties.
 Discover open textbooks that have been reviewed by faculty, meet our accessibility requirements, and/or include ancillary materials (quizzes, test banks, slides, videos, etc.).

 Discovery service for Open Access monographs.
 DOAB provides a searchable index to peer-reviewed monographs and edited volumes published under an Open Access business model, with links to the full texts of the publications at the publisher’s website or repository.
 Note that these materials are all from European networks.